kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 recommended.
 In that procedure, the provider collected a smear of fecal sample coincident with a digital rectal exam, and applied it to a single test card.
 “Home FOBT” is the recommended procedure, in which the provider gives the patient a test kit to complete at home (the kit often contains 3 cards, allowing for collection of 2 samples per day for 3 days).
-This TEST<sub>TYPE</sub> is for the home FOBT.
+This TEST\_TYPE is for the home FOBT.
 Indications: The FOBT detects blood in stool.
 The test can be used to screen for colorectal cancer (CRC), or to diagnose other conditions that cause bleeding into the gastrointestinal (GI)